Skip to content

 A sponge is a great tool to use with acrylic paint.
 Besides paintbrushes, I think the sponge-acrylic relationship is natural.
 Like when you combine fish and chips, or cookies and milk.
 They just go well together.

-I think it’s because the sponge has the ability to soak up the acrylic paint and use all the paint it’s soaked.
+I think it’s because the sponge can soak up the acrylic paint and use all the paint it’s soaked.
 When I start dabbing the paint with a sponge, the paint just goes on and on.
 It’s like a never-ending source of acrylic paint coming from the sponge.

 So, how to do this?
 Easy-peasy.
 School-level stenciling, but still so fun.